 Some key reports used in analysis include:

 - Win/loss report – understand win/loss rates and reasons

 - Sales per segment or product – see whether reps are working strategically towards the right customer segments

-These reports provide valuable information about sales processes.
-While there is certainly a mix of skills that are important to being a good sales coach, using data to understand performance is always a good start.
-As the amounts of sales data increases, the more insight that data gives us.
+While there is certainly a mix of skills that are important to being a good sales coach, data helps you focus on the areas that impact performance the most.

 Interested in calculating your pipeline requirements or learning more about how Business Analyze can help you coach reps to success?
 Contact us here